vicharanashala/vibe/backend/ai_engine/AI-Eng-Documentation.md

 # LLM Backend API Documentation

-This document provides a comprehensive overview of the LLM Backend API, designed for generating questions from YouTube videos and playlists, and providing AI-powered student support.
-It covers the entire workflow, from user input on the frontend to data processing on the backend, including question generation and Retrieval-Augmented Generation (RAG) for student doubt answering, and eventual data upload to the LMS (Learning Management System).
+This document provides a comprehensive overview of the LLM Backend API, designed for generating questions from YouTube videos and playlists, and providing AI-powered support for student doubts.
+It covers the entire workflow, from user input on the frontend to data processing on the backend, including question generation and knowledge retrieval for RAG, and eventual data upload to the LMS (Learning Management System).
 This documentation aims to equip developers with the necessary knowledge to maintain, troubleshoot, and extend the functionality of the application.

 ## 1. Basic Workflow/Overview

-The application allows users to submit YouTube videos or playlists, automatically generate questions based on the content, and enable an AI-powered system to answer student doubts.
-The workflow can be summarized as follows:
+The application enables two primary functionalities: automatic question generation from YouTube videos and playlists, and AI-powered assistance for students to answer doubts related to the video content.
+The combined workflow can be summarized as follows:

 1.  **User Input (Frontend):**
     *   The user accesses the frontend web interface (served from `app/templates/index.html`).